 Additionally, discover the latest trends in that market.
 For example, you can examine whether the increase or a decrease in demand for your products is related to a booming migration to your operational area.

-Competitor and Environment Analysis
+Competitive Analysis and Environment Analysis

 4. Organization and Management Team

 Don’t oblige yourself to define the management team using C-level titles like CEO, CMO, and CFO.
-While it’s tempting to have such titles, it may not be the most effective way to run a startup.
+While it’s tempting to have such positions, it may not be the most effective way to run a startup.